About J Edna Mae's Children's Music......

-The 'Bounce!' collection of five songs grew out J Edna Mae's Doctoral research for which she worked with a group of beautiful children who were presenting with social, emotional and behavioural difficulties.
-Using her belief about the power of music, her Doctoral research aimed to ascertain how great music education could impact on their affective domain, if at all.
+During her doctoral research, J Edna Mae worked with a group of beautiful children who were presenting with social, emotional and behavioural difficulties.
+Using her belief about the power of music, her research aimed to find out how great music education could impact on their affective development, if at all.
 The results were astonishing!
 She says,

 ‘I designed and implemented a multi sensory, varied programme, that incorporated literacy and ICT as well as music, including learning the piano, ukulele, appraising a variety of classical pieces (such as Wagner’s Ride of the Valkyries’) whilst painting.
 They composed music using Garage Band on the iPad, and some of them chose to perform some pieces they had learned in a concert in front of the whole school.’